sandrasocial/SSELFIE-BRAND-STUDIO/README.md

   - Social media content
 - Users can generate cohesive photo sets for their brand

+## **Sandra's AI Admin Team**

+SSELFIE STUDIO is powered by an elite team of AI admin agents - Sandra's personal expert squad that helps run and scale the platform.
+Unlike the member-facing agents (Maya and Victoria), these admin agents work exclusively with Sandra to optimize and enhance the platform.

+### **Admin AI Team Structure:**
+- **Specialized Expertise**: Each admin agent brings unique skills to help Sandra scale SSELFIE STUDIO
+- **Platform Enhancement**: Continuous optimization and improvement of all systems
+- **Business Scaling**: Strategic support for Sandra's vision and growth
+- **Technical Excellence**: Maintaining revolutionary features and performance

+The admin team operates behind the scenes, ensuring SSELFIE STUDIO remains cutting-edge while Maya and Victoria deliver exceptional experiences to members.

 ### **STEP 4: BUILD**
 *AI Website Creation with Victoria*